-Figure 13 - Responses to the Question "How far from the school do you line?"
+Figure 10 - Summary of Responses to the Question "How far from the school do you live?"

-Figure 14 - Responses to the Question "How long does it usually take for your child to travel to school?"
+Figure 11 - Summary of Responses to the Question "How long does it usually take your child to travel to school?"

-Figure 15 -Responses to the Question "How long does it usually take for your child to travel from school?"
+Figure 12 - Responses to the Question "How long does it usually take your child to travel from school?"

-Almost all students travel to school in under 20 minutes, with the majority (56%) of all students traveling to school in under 10 minutes.

-From school, only 5% of students travel more than 20 minutes, likely indicating that they are walking or driving from school to a significant distance away.

-It appears that some children who are driven to school in the morning tend to walk home from school, accounting for the larger proportion of those traveling between 5-20 minutes from school in the afternoon.
+All students travel to school in under 20 minutes, with the majority traveling to school in under 10 minutes.
+From school, two students travel more than 20 minutes, likely indicating walking or taking the bus.
+It appears that some children who are driven in the morning tend to walk home from school, accounting for the larger proportion of those traveling between 5-20 minutes from school in the afternoons.